sibisimon/Simple-Notifier-App/README.md

 ### Installation:

-Steps for installing the user notifier app.
+Steps for installing the user notifier app. \n
 •	Clone the repository to a directory
 •	Create a virtual environment using virtualenv/virtualenvwrapper and install the python packages in requirement.txt using pip or easy-install.
 •	Install and start the Redis server (https://redis.io/).
 (Application uses Redis as the channel layer)
 •	Migrate the db changes by running following commands (Here we have used SQLlite only so need to install any other database servers):